Ozzymara/mind-haven/README.md

 **Performance and UX Optimisation**

 *   **Reflection:** AI-driven recommendations were used to enhance site performance and user experience, particularly around responsive design and accessibility best practices.
-*   **Examples:** Copilot suggested improvements like using high-contrast color schemes, optimising font sizes for readability, and ensuring keyboard navigability for all interactive elements.
+*   **Examples:** Copilot suggested improvements like using high-contrast colour schemes, optimising font sizes for readability, and ensuring keyboard navigability for all interactive elements.

 **Automated Testing and Validation**